 The maximum size of an exception message was raised in Firebird 2.0 from 78 to 1021 bytes.

 A new exception can be created in a connected database either by using the menu item Database / New Exception, the respective icon in the New Database Object toolbar, or using the DB Explorer right-click menu (or key combination [Ctrl + N]), when the exception heading of the relevant connected database is highlighted.
 A New Exception dialog appears, with its own toolbar:

-The option to display exception messages as Unicode (UTF8) was introduced in IBExpert version 2010.07.05.
-Since IBExpert version 2011.06.13 UTF8 is also supported for descriptions and the DDL page.
+Exception messages can be displayed as Unicode (UTF8) and UTF8 is also supported for descriptions and the DDL page.